 In the doctor’s office, medication reconciliation could be the responsibility of an admitting nurse or physician.
 Without a consistent owner who is held accountable for the process across care settings, the likelihood of inaccurate or incomplete medication information greatly increases.

-3. EMRs come up short
+3. EMRs come up short on medication reconciliation

 Nearly all electronic medical record (EMR) systems now have and continue to refine functionality intended to help streamline and standardize medication reconciliation processes.
 Most EMRs have what is commonly referred to as a “checkbox” function to reconcile patient medications that have been discontinued, changed, or added.

 This function prompts clinicians to check a box next to each medication listed in the patient’s chart while conducting the medication review.
 In a perfect world, this process would be sufficient for reconciling medications.
-In reality however, these features may only satisfy regulatory requirements, while data quality, usability, and workflow issues can pose significant risks to patient safety.
+In reality, these features may only satisfy regulatory requirements, while data quality, usability, and workflow issues can pose significant risks to patient safety.

-4. Information gaps exist everywhere
+4. Medication information gaps exist everywhere

 Most healthcare providers are acutely aware that medication lists within their EHR, even if accurate, likely only represent those medications ordered within the four walls of their enterprise.
-They are equally aware that the type of interoperability required to completely connect the dots of a patient’s medication history across the care-continuum doesn’t exist.
+They are equally aware that the type of interoperability required to completely connect the dots of a patient’s medication history across the care continuum doesn’t exist.
 The time thus required to verify all medications for even a moderately complex patient isn’t practical given the overwhelming volume of patients clinicians typically handle on a daily basis.